Mitsotakis’ message to Erdogan: The provocations stop, the discussions begin

 “Our country can and wants to discuss the issue of maritime zones in the Aegean based on international law without blackmails and without violating logic.
 Let the threats go away so that the contacts can start”, added Mr. Mitsotakis.

-Explosion in Beirut: A month later traces of life were found!
-Rescuers dig with bare hands (videos)

-In the meantime, today the Minister of Foreign Affairs, Nikos Dendias, is going to deliver a letter from Kyriakos Mitsotakis to the UN Secretary General.
-The letter will present Ankara’s illegal activity and the threats it poses to stability in the region.
+In the meantime, the Minister of Foreign Affairs, Nikos Dendias, delivered a letter from Kyriakos Mitsotakis to the UN Secretary General.
+The letter presents Ankara’s illegal activity and the threats it poses to stability in the region.

 You may be interested